danhawker/idm-quickstart/README.md

-The purpose of this training is to quickly demonstrate Red Hat Identity Management IT architecture that provides an end-to-end solution for managing centralized users, groups, host based access controls, roles, password policies and escalated privileges quickly and reliably for applications and hosts alike.
+The purpose of this training is to quickly demonstrate Red Hat Identity Management IT architecture that provides an end-to-end solution for managing centralized users, groups, host based access controls, roles, password policies and escalated privileges quickly and reliably.

-## Table of Contents
+Assuming you would like to perform all of the steps manually, you will first want to start with the [Basic Deployment](#basic-deployment) and then move on to the more [Advanced Topics](#advanced-topics).
+Afterwards, you will have a suitable environment for

-### Basic Deployment
+## Basic Deployment

 * [Prerequisites](sections/00-prerequisites.md)
 * [Installation of Red Hat Identity Management](sections/01-installation.md)
 * [Managing Identity: Users, Hosts, and Groups](sections/02-managing-identity.md)